pingcap/docs-cn/tikv-configuration-file.md

 + Default value: `"1s"`
 + Minimum value: `0`

+### `raft-client-queue-size`

++ Specifies the queue size of the Raft messages in TiKV.
+If too many messages not sent in time result in a full buffer, or messages discarded, you can specify a greater value to improve system stability.
++ Default value: `8192`

 ## readpool.unified

 Configuration items related to the single thread pool serving read requests.
 This thread pool supersedes the original storage thread pool and coprocessor thread pool since the 4.0 version.